Christianity and abortion: Jehovah's Witnesses

-Jehovah's Witnesses adopt a very strong anti-abortion stance, based on their interpretation of the Bible.
-Jehovah's Witnesses have a long list of "serious sins" - one of which is abortion.
-Jehovah's Witnesses believe that life begins at conception, and that all life is sacred - thus believing that abortion is tantamount to murder.
+Jehovah's Witnesses hold a strong anti-abortion stance, based on their interpretation of the Bible, and view abortion as a serious sin tantamount to murder.

-They believe that deliberately inducing an abortion for the "sole purpose of which is to avoid the birth of an unwanted child" is an "act of high crime" in the eyes of God.
+They believe that deliberately inducing an abortion where the "sole purpose of which is to avoid the birth of an unwanted child" is an "act of high crime" in the eyes of God.
 In the case of the mother's life being at risk, Jehovah's Witnesses suggest the mother needs to make a "personal decision about which life to save".

-For baptized Jehovah's Witnesses that have had an abortion, it is demanded that the individual turns to God in prayer, and demonstrate repentance.
-It is common for the mother to be the subject of a judicial committee hearing.
-It is possible that a judicial committee - made up of Church elders - will rule that the individual should be disfellowshipped.
-However, if the mother is deemed to be repentant, she will be formally reproofed.
-This results in the individual having restrictions placed on their actions within the congregation (such as being prohibited from commenting during meetings or conducting group prayers), normally for a year.
+A baptized member who has an abortion is told to turn to God in prayer, and demonstrate repentance.
+If the elders decide that the individual is not repentant, she may be shunned.
+However, if the mother is deemed to be repentant, she may be formally reproved, imposing restrictions (such as being prohibited from commenting during meetings or conducting group prayers).